 Lupine fodder material should be monitored frequently for characteristic black spot fungal infestation, especially after rains.

 This condition results from eating paspalum grasses infested by Claviceps paspali.
 The fungi mature in the seed heads in autumn.
 Ingestion causes nervous signs.
 Horses and guinea pigs are susceptible.

 The time of onset of signs depends on the degree of the fungal infestation of the seed heads and the grazing habits of the animals.
 If large enough, a single dose can cause signs that last for several days.
 Large muscles tremble continuously, and movements are jerky and uncoordinated.
 Animals may be hostile and dangerous to approach or handle.
 If they try to run, the animals fall over in awkward positions.
 After prolonged exposure, complete paralysis can occur.

 Recovery follows after animals are fed a diet free of fungus.
 Animals are less affected if left alone and provided readily available nutritious forages.
-Accidental access to ponds or rough terrain should be prevented to avoid the possibility of accidental trauma or drowning.
+Accidental access to ponds or rough terrain should be prevented to avoid the possibility of accidental drowning or trauma.
 Topping of the pasture to remove affected seed heads has been effective in control.

 Red clover (Trifolium pratense) can become infected with the fungus Rhizoctonia leguminocola (black patch disease), especially in wet, cool years.
 Rarely, other legumes (white clover, alsike, alfalfa) are infected.
 Slaframine is the toxic substance, and it is stable in dried hay and probably in silage.
 Horses are highly sensitive to slaframine.